ReeceMcMillin/blog/content/notes/cs490/consensus.md

 Possible if $N \geq 3f + 1$.
 - $N = $ number of processes
 - $f = $ number of faulty processes.

+## BGP

+### Impossibility of Consensus

+{% aside(title="key idea") %}
+A *faulty* process is indistinguishable from a *slow* one!
+{% end %}

+Fisher et al. proved that no algorithm can guarantee to reach consensus in an asynchronous system, even with *one* crash failure.

+# Partial Synchrony

+- "No guarantee" doesn't mean process *never* reach consensus with one faulty process
+  - impossibility in the limit
+  - consensus is fairly regular!

+- To work around impossibility, we consider *partially synchronous* systems
+  - sufficiently weaker than synchronous systems
+  - sufficiently stronger than asynchronous systems

+## Achieving Partial Synchrony

+- Masking faults
+- Consensus with failure detectors
+- Consensus with randomization